1javid/spring-testing-and-aop/README.md

 # Spring RESTful and Testing with AOP

-This project focuses on building a RESTful application using the Spring framework and incorporating comprehensive testing along with Aspect-Oriented Programming (AOP) for logging.

 ## Overview

 This is a simple RESTful application built using Spring, designed to showcase various features and best practices.
 The application implements CRUD operations for a single entity, utilizes DTO pattern, performs data validation, automatic mapping using MapStruct, and includes unit and integration tests.
 Additionally, it incorporates logging using AOP to record method invocations and execution times.